 Rotund even in the warmer months, house sparrows (Passer domesticus) are practically circular in the winter.
 Photo by Mike Tschappat.

 The northern cardinal (Cardinalis cardinalis) imbues those extra layers with majesty.
 Photo by Steven Severinghaus.

 Looks like the King of 23rd Street might have some competition.
 Northern mockingbirds are a relatively common sight on the High Line in winter, as our plants offer abundant food sources.
 Photo by Mike Tschappat.

-Before the High Line at the Rail Yards opened to the public this September, it was visited by the world's largest mourning dove (Zenaida macroura).
+Before the High Line at the Rail Yards opened to the public, it was visited by the world's largest mourning dove (Zenaida macroura).
 Photo by Oliver Rich.

 Learn more about the High Line's birds.